alanvww/jixin.ooo/README.md

-# A minimal Next.js site with Sanity Studio
+# A Next.js Personal Website with a Native Authoring Experience<!-- omit in toc -->

-This starter is a statically generated site that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
+This starter is a statically generated personal website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.

 The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
-You can use this starter to kick-start a clean slate site or learn these technologies.
+You can use this starter to kick-start a personal website or learn these technologies.

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]

 > **Note**
 >
-> This starter uses the `/pages` directory for Next.js routing.
+> This starter uses the `pages-router`.
 >
-> The template will be migrated to the currently experimental [/app][app-dir] directory
-> when Vercel announce that it is production ready.
+> For an `app-router` alternative, use [sanity-template-nextjs-app-router-personal-website](https://github.com/sanity-io/sanity-template-nextjs-app-router-personal-website)

+## Features

+- A performant, static personal website with editable projects
+- A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
+- Real-time and collaborative content editing with fine-grained revision history
+- Side-by-side instant content preview that works across your whole site
+- Support for block content and the most advanced custom fields capability in the industry
+- Webhook-triggered Incremental Static Revalidation; no need to wait for a rebuild to publish new content
+- Free Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
+- A project with starter-friendly and not too heavy-handed TypeScript and Tailwind.css

 ## Table of Contents